3 Must-Have Documents

 PART II.
 DURABLE POWER OF ATTORNEY FOR HEALTH CARE

 This is a description of the document and identifies

 B. Alternate Health Care Agent chosen by the patient.

 PART III.
 LIVING WILL

 Part A – Specific Preferences About Life-Sustaining Treatments:

-Dad had to initial one of three choices offered for EACH situation listed.
+You will have to initial one of the following three choices offered for EACH situation listed below.

 - Yes.
 I would want life-sustaining treatments.

 - I’m not sure.
 It would depend on the circumstances.

 - No. I would not want life-sustaining treatments.